Leafwing-Studios/template-repo/README.md

 If you are making a standalone library:

 1. Delete `main.rs` and the `[[bin]]` section of the top-level `Cargo.toml`.
-2. Change `default-features` to `false` for the `bevy` dependency to avoid unnecessarily pulling in extra features for your users.
+2. Disable `bevy` features: change `default-features` to `false` and disable the `dynamic` feature.
+This avoids unnecessarily pulling in extra features for your users.

 Finally: